 process will elect one instance as a leader, which will manipulate Kong’s

-The Kubernetes Ingress Controller performs a leader-election when multiple
+The Kong Ingress Controller performs a leader-election when multiple

 instances of the controller are running to ensure that only a single Controller

 is actively pushing changes to Kong’s database (when running in DB-mode).

 If multiple controllers are making changes to the database, it is possible that

 the controllers step over each other.

 If an instance of the controller fails, any other container which is a follower,